pablolemosassis/OpenFrameworks-Explore/README.md

 OpenFrameworks C++ projects
 For now, just exploration.
 I am starting to love it.
-Focus will be probably knect hacks.
+Focus will be probably kinect hacks.